ksdavidc/kyoto-lesson.github.io/junior_coders/lessons/DragonMazePart2.md

 ![alt-text](images/2020-04-27/BlueDragonSendsOrangeMessage.jpg "Hover text")

-## The last step is program Tic to walk the path.
+## The last step is program Tic to walk the path

 First, add the background with the paths.